bfeuling01/lightup/lightup-cli/README.md

 The user will be prompted to either run the Lightup Audit (Audit), explore their Lightup instance (Explore), or exit (EXIT).

-The Audit function will look for all changes in Lightup within the last day.
+The Audit function will look for all changes in Lightup within the last day, any orphaned metrics, and will output the results of the audit into a JSON file in the same folder location as the python script
+- An orphaned metric is any metric that is 24-hours or older and does not have an associated monitor

 The Explore function will allow the user to explore Lightup based on their role permissions.